Manuel-Steinberg/TeaStore-Experiment/GET_STARTED_TOMCAT.md

 ```

 > [!NOTE]
-> The container `teastore-tomcat-db-1` is skipped on purpose since it is only database service.
-By the way to user and password for the DB is **teauser:teapassword** by default.
+> The container `teastore-tomcat-db-1` is skipped on purpose since it is only the database service.
+Default user and password for the DB: **teauser:teapassword**

 ## ⚰️ Step 3: Shut Down All Docker Services Except DB